In Depth Training

 Whilst maxillofacial surgery is not as such a cosmetic field, preserving, or improving the way a patient looks is a vital consideration.

 Continually moving medicine forward is a core aspect of a maxillofacial consultant’s life.
-They often act as lecturers, or mentors within the medical profession, sharing skills to benefit patients.
+They often act as lecturers, or mentors within the medical profession.

-Keeping abreast of developments in their field is equally important, including wider surgical changes.
-Maxillofacial surgery can be brief day care under local anaesthetic, or under general anaesthetic in a large operating theatre.
+Part of seeing developments move in a useful direction, including surgical options.
+Facial surgery can be brief day care under local anaesthetic, or general anaesthetic in a large operating theatre.

 Managing the needs of either stems from the confidence and knowledge many years experience bring.
 There are no shortcuts to a maxillofacial career, because for our patients, there shouldn’t be.